TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

 WE EACH AGREE THAT ANY DISPUTE RESOLUTION PROCEEDINGS WILL BE CONDUCTED ONLY ON AN INDIVIDUAL BASIS AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS, CONSOLIDATED OR REPRESENTATIVE ACTION.
 Unless we both agree otherwise, the arbitrator may not consolidate more than one person's claims with your claims, and may not otherwise preside over any form of a representative, consolidated or class proceeding.
 If the requirements of this paragraph are found to be unenforceable, then the entirety of this arbitration provision shall be null and void except for the waiver of any right to a jury trial described below.
 Without limiting the foregoing, if for any reason a claim proceeds in court rather than in arbitration, WE EACH HEREBY WAIVE ANY RIGHT TO A JURY TRIAL.
 We also both agree that either of us may bring suit in court to enjoin infringement or other misuse of intellectual property rights.

-Payment of all filing, administration and arbitrator fees will be governed by the American Arbitration Associationâs ("AAA") rules, except as provided in this section.
-If your total claims seek less than $10,000, we will reimburse you for filing fees you pay to the AAA and will pay arbitratorâs fees, unless the arbitrator determines your claims are frivolous.
+Payment of all filing, administration and arbitrator fees will be governed by the American Arbitration Association’s ("AAA") rules, except as provided in this section.
+If your total claims seek less than $10,000, we will reimburse you for filing fees you pay to the AAA and will pay arbitrator’s fees, unless the arbitrator determines your claims are frivolous.
 You may choose to have the arbitration conducted by telephone, based on written submissions, or in person.
 The arbitrator's award shall be final and binding and may be entered as a judgment in any court of competent jurisdiction.

 If a dispute arises, we strongly encourage you to first contact our Customer Service Department before starting arbitration or filing a claim in small claims court.
 We value our relationships with our customers and will try to resolve your claims informally and quickly.